top of page

 Prue added he is looking forward to what CAO Valerie Critchley has to present to town council in-camera Monday afternoon and, after that, “council will make a decision.”

-Windsor Mayor Drew Dilkens said the way the contract was built, it allowed for extension of terms up to 20 years.
+Windsor Mayor Drew Dilkens told the River Town Times last week that the way the contract was built, it allowed for extension of terms up to 20 years.
 He said if one side wanted out, they could provide 18 months notice to the other party.
 Dilkens indicated Windsor is providing four years notice to Amherstburg, as the current contract runs through 2028.

 When the city reviewed the dollars and cents of the contract, the Windsor mayor said it no longer makes financial sense for his community.
 He said Windsor taxpayers have been partially subsidizing policing services in Amherstburg and said if it were the other way around, Amherstburg would feel the same way.

-“This isn’t acrimonious for us,” said Dilkens.
+“This isn’t acrimonious for us,” said Dilkens last Wednesday.
 “This has to make financial sense for us.”

 Dilkens said it is a matter of finances and what works for the City of Windsor.
 There is no provision in the current contract to renegotiate so when city council took the recommendation from the WPSB, they “did the right thing” and opted out.